princewang1994/RFCN_CoupleNet.pytorch/README.md

 ## Going to do

-- Keeping update structures to reach the state-of-art
+- Keeping updating structures to reach the state-of-art
 - More benchmarking in VOC0712/COCO
-- Pretrained model for VOC
+- ~~RFCN Pretrained model for VOC07~~
+- CoupleNet pretrained model for VOC07
+- Adapt to fit PyTorch 0.4.0

 ## Acknowledgement

-This project is equally writen by [Prince Wang](https://github.com/princewang1994), but thanks the faster-rcnn.pytorch's code provider [jwyang](https://github.com/jwyang)
+This project is writen by [Prince Wang](https://github.com/princewang1994), and thanks the faster-rcnn.pytorch's code provider [jwyang](https://github.com/jwyang)